Honza0297/articles/article_EN.md

-# How to make Flatpak from RPM
+# How to make a flatpak from RPM

 ## Flatpak in general